parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.WriteSiloSpecificStorage True

-This key is used to specify printing of the mask data using silo binary format.
+*string* **Solver.WriteSiloMask** False This key is used to specify printing of the mask data using silo binary format.
 The mask contains values equal to one for active cells and zero for inactive cells.
 The printing of the data is controlled by values in the timing information section.
-Example Useage:

 .. container:: list